cesbo/help/content/1.astra/6.delivery/1.broadcasting/resi-modulator.md

 ## Find modulator in system

+Instal TBS driver according [manual](/misc/tools-and-utilities/dvb/dd-driver).
 Use the following command to find the adapter number and the modulator device number:

 ```sh
 find "/dev/dvb" -name "mod*"